 Sessions cost £50 and last for 1 hour.
 For students and those on low incomes I offer a sliding scale in the hope this will make sessions more accessible.

 I see counselling as a supportive process that sensitively encourages each person to express themselves in their own way and at their own pace.
 It highly values the unique perspective that each of us has on life and on our own particular situation.
 It allows people the chance to share their experiences and feel heard and understood.
 It creates a safe space to explore who you are and what you want.
 People come to counselling for all sorts of reasons.
-Whether it's an unresolved moment from your past, an area needing attention in the present or the desire for life to take a new direction, counselling offers you the time and space to reflect and explore.
+Whether it's an unresolved moment from your past, an area needing attention in the present or the desire for life to take a new direction, counselling offers you the time and space to reflect, explore and change.